MaksimDzhangirov/backendBankExample/docs/part55-eng.md

 }
 ```

-OK, so now we can add the option slice to the end of the
+OK, so now, we can add the option slice to the end of the
 `DistributeTaskSendVerifyEmail` call.

 ```go